 This royal icing is just 3 ingredients: confectioners’ sugar, meringue powder, and water.
 The trickiest part is landing on the perfect consistency.
 Sometimes I need more water, sometimes I need less water.
 But the wonderful thing is that you can manipulate the icing to get the proper consistency by adding more water or more confectioners’ sugar.
 It’s awesome.

-Final Cookie Decorating Tips
+Snowman Cookie Decorating Tips

 - Start small– don’t attempt super intricate designs if you’re a beginner.